 3) Can your business withstand a prolonged downturn in the travel industry?

 As we’ve all seen, the travel industry can be one of the most precarious sectors of the global economy.
 When a crisis hits, you’ll want to know not just how your travel vendor plans on handling it, but if they are even prepared to handle it.
 What kind of liquidity do they have if their business comes to a standstill?
 For most travel vendors, their entire business platform depends upon the consistent and effective functioning of global travel, and disruptions in one part of the world can have profound consequences in other areas.

 Looking for alternatives to your group trip or Presidents Club?
 Click here to see more options.

 Does your vendor have all of their eggs in one basket, or are they prepared to withstand a prolonged downturn?
 And more importantly, do they have your trust?
 Because if they don’t, and things are unexpectedly turned upside down, not only may you be out the money you’ve spent on your current trip, but you may also need to find a new partner for the future.
 Potential switching costs should also be considered in the event of a worst-case scenario.

 When we plan a trip, we like to imagine all the ways it will go well—the restaurants we’ll visit, the experiences we’ll have, and the memories we’ll make.
-What’s less fun is preparing for things to go wrong, which is why less than 40% of Americans buy travel insurance.
+What’s less fun is preparing for things to go wrong, which is why, even after all of the turmoil of the past two years, still only 30% of Americans plan to purchase travel insurance.